Oceanside DUI Defense Attorneys

 You should start building your defense as soon as you are charged, as time is of the essence.
-Your attorney will need to review all available evidence and charges to determine the best course of action.
+Your Oceanside DUI lawyer will need to review all available evidence and charges to determine the best course of action.
 Our team prides itself on creating miracles and defending cases that other attorneys will turn down, but you will want us to have as much time as possible to give you the best defense available.

 Common defense strategies we have used in the past to have charges reduced or dismissed include:

 - Outlining how law enforcement illegally stopped you

 - Showing that the field sobriety tests were improperly administered

 - Demonstrated that the BAC test results led to a false positive